Daasebre Dwamena: Life and career

 Daasebre was born a Muslim and from a royal home.
 His full name at birth was Daasebre Dwamenah Abubakar Siddiq.
-His late mother was a Muslim who died when Daasebre was only three months old.
-He was nicknamed Ahoofe, a name his fans gave him after the release of his hit song, "Ahoofe", which literally means beautiful or the handsome one.
 He released an album in the late 80s with no success.
 After spending time in various African states he returned to Ghana in 1992 only to make music 7 years later.
 His first hit, Kokooko, made him and Lord Kenya, who was featured on a song, gain huge success in Ghana and also among Ghanaians abroad.
 In January 2016, Dwamenah released what turned out to be his final album, Yenfii Ta, and in May released a song from the album and his final single, "Ntamago".

 Death

 He died in the early hours of 29 July 2016 at the 37 Military Hospital in Accra.

 Honours and awards

 He won two and four awards during the 2000 and 2002 editions of the Ghana Music Awards respectively.